Ttibsi/gh-stats/readme.md

 # gh-stats

-Find out infromation about your git commit history with this one simple tool! (eventually)
+Find out infromation about your git commit history with this one simple tool!

 ### Installation